lahirunirmalx/VoltMaster/README.md

 This approach **reduces circuit complexity** while maintaining **good performance for DC voltage measurements up to 30V**.
 The added features like **data logging, software calibration, and trigger functions** make it a versatile tool for hobbyists and engineers alike.

 By using **widely available sensor modules**, this project ensures **easy replication** and **scalability for future improvements**.
 Whether used as a simple voltmeter or integrated into larger measurement systems, this DIY DVM provides a **low-cost yet functional alternative to commercial benchtop meters**.

+## **Update**

+Due to unexpected performance issues with the 16-bit High-Resolution ADC powered by the INA228, the project will now utilize the ADS1256 24-bit DAM for analog-to-digital conversion.
+This change aims to deliver enhanced measurement resolution and reliability.
+In addition, a new divider network configuration has been implemented using both 1:10 and 1:1 resistor networks, paired with OPA2333 low-noise op-amps for superior signal conditioning.
+These updates are expected to improve the overall accuracy and stability of the voltmeter measurements.